 }

 The surrogateOptions dictionary defines various parameters for the optimization problem.
-Since this is a constrained optimization, optType is set to constrained.
 We use the Expected Improvement scheme (EI) as our evaluation criterion.
-The number of iterations (iters) is set to 20.
+The number of iterations (iters) is set to 10.
 These are the iterations used to optimize the objective function.
 For this surrogate optimization we must also decide how many Design of Experiment (numDOE) points to use.
 A higher number will increase accuracy but will also increase run time.
-Too few points and the optimization will struggle to find the correct optimal point.
+Too few points, however, and the optimization will struggle to find the correct optimal point.
 It should be noted that the numDOE points are generated using a random number generator (RNG).
 To be able to reproduce results, a seed value is given.
-The final entries relate to the design variable definitions, objective function, and constraint definitions which were covered earlier in this section.
+The next 7 entries relate to the design variable definitions, objective function, and constraint definitions which were covered earlier in this section.
 Here we simply pass these values into the surrogateOptions dictionary.
+Lastly, we prescribe a specific surrogate model to use, MGP.
+The default is KRG, but different models produce different results.
+The MGP model works well in producing a good optimal point, hence its selection.
+Detailed information on each model can be found here

 mpirun -np 4 python runScript_SBO.py 2>&1 | tee logOpt.txt